Falco-ops/Tweet-sentiment-analysis/README.md

 Dataset available [here](https://www.kaggle.com/datasets/kazanova/sentiment140).
 It contains 1 600 000 tweets.
 Each tweets is classified with either good or bad sentiment.

+## Azure
+Azure Machine Learning were used to prepare the data, train and test the differents models.

 ## Data preparation
 The following filter were applied in both scripts :
 * Stopwords with NLTK